CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/software-install-pcluster.md

-# Install prerequisite libraries on linux OS

-## Install CMAQ sofware on parallel cluster
+## Install CMAQ sofware and libraries on parallel cluster

 ### Login to updated cluster
 (note, replace the your-key.pem with your Key Pair)